 I also didn’t really tell anyone I had those thoughts…I just kept them to myself.
 At my 6-week checkup I made the doctor think I was great.
 I wanted to get an A+ on the “How are you doing at motherhood and life?” exam.
 And I did.
 At my own expense.
 That A+ costed me 9 more months of spinning, suffering and sucking at this thing we call life.
 Finally, my husband saw it.

-He called me and I started crying and I said, “I think I just need to make more money in my business” and he said, “No babe.
+He called me and through tears I said, “I think I just need to make more money in my business” and he said, “No babe.
 I think there’s something else going on.”

 Breaking Down Old Beliefs.

 He was right.
 I finally went to a postpartum therapist, got on some holistic supplements that help with happy thoughts, and started working out daily to combat depression.
 It worked.
 I realized that I needed to put myself higher on my list of priorities.
 Sure, this was chemical or hormonal, but it was also the perfect storm.
 I put my kid, my husband and my business before myself.
 I was 4th on my own list of priorities.
 It was a recipe for disaster.

 For the first time in my life I also realized that coaching hurt me.
 I relied so heavily on my own ability to self-motivate that I kept thinking there was something else I should DO.
 I thought something was wrong with me if I couldn’t fix my moods.
 I needed the help of a therapist, not a coach.

 I also didn’t ask for help from my family, husband or friends when it came to the baby.
 My old programming from when I was young of not wanting to be a burden just DIDN’T WORK in this new life.
 I was crumbling.
 So, I needed to find a new way to “be” that allowed me to receive support not only for my own health but for the health of my entire family.

 My definition of success also needed to change.
 Oprah and Marie Forleo

 had been my model for what successful female entrepreneurs with a